markdumay/dbm/README.md

 | **`stop`**   | `prod`, `dev` | Stop a running container |

-In addition, the following options are available.
+The following options are available also.

 | Option | Alias        | Description |
 |--------|--------------|-------------|